Amazon.com xStock (AMZNX) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Amazon.com xStock Historical Price

-According to the latest data gathered on Amazon.com xStock live price page, the current price of Amazon.com xStock is 229.47USD.
+According to the latest data gathered on Amazon.com xStock live price page, the current price of Amazon.com xStock is 226.05USD.
 The circulating supply of Amazon.com xStock(AMZNX) is

 In the past 24 hours, Amazon.com xStock has shown a price movement of